UBTUS/GSA18FRFQ/README.md

 All feedback received from end users was implemented and new feature requests were documented under wishlist.
 This human centric
 process improved usability and value of the application.

-On last day of sprint Scrum master conducted [Sprint review meeting] (https://github.com/UBTUS/GSA18FRFQ/tree/master/docs/Agile%20Meeting%20Notes/3.%20Sprint%20Review) and demonstarted product to product owner and selected end users.
-Product owner validated each user story against acceptance criteria then provided signoff to user stories.
+The Scrum Master facilitated the [sprint review meeting] (https://github.com/UBTUS/GSA18FRFQ/tree/master/docs/Agile%20Meeting%20Notes/3.%20Sprint%20Review) to officially demonstrate prototype to Product Owner and selected end users on last day of sprint.
+Product owner validated each user story with defined acceptance criteria and provided signoff to user stories.

 Team also had [retrospective meeting] (https://github.com/UBTUS/GSA18FRFQ/tree/master/docs/Agile%20Meeting%20Notes/4.%20Sprint%20Retrospective) on last day and discussed implementation procedure on completed sprint.
 Team also noticed alternative ways to handle sprint tasks for better team performace.All discussions are logged and shared with team.